FROG 2026

 Constantin Kraus

-The Vienna-based association SUBOTRON has been developing, promoting, and discussing the history, present, and future of digital games beyond pure entertainment since 2005.
+The Vienna-based association SUBOTRON develops, promotes and discusses the history, present, and future of digital games beyond entertainment since 2005.

-Over 400 talks, panels, and workshops with international key players from science, education, art, and industry have established the platform as one of Europe’s most sustainable centres for impact games.
+Over 400 talks, panels, workshops, festivals, curations and cooperations with international key players from science, education, art and industry have established the platform as one of Europe’s most sustainable centers for impact games.

 The Verein für Angewandte Spieleforschung (Association for Applied Game Studies) is an independent platform that strengthens the field of applied game studies by developing academic insights, making them widely accessible, and bridging research and practice across diverse interdisciplinary contexts and audiences, while fostering responsible dialogue with practitioners and society.